Frequently Asked Questions

 Mediators

 Mediators are third-party neutrals who act like referees for your divorce.
 They guide your dialogue and provide information to help clarify various issues.
-Even if they are a licensed attorney (which isn’t a requirement to mediate in Arizona), they do not represent either party.
+Even if they’re a licensed attorney (which isn’t a requirement to mediate in Arizona), they do not represent either party.
 Instead, mediators help facilitate your divorce by overseeing your negotiations.
 Your divorce generally costs less because you and your spouse share the cost of the mediator, who usually charges similar hourly rates to an attorney.
-Further, in choosing mediation, you are agreeing to sit down and work together to reach your own agreements.
+Further, in choosing mediation, you’re agreeing to sit down and work together to reach your own agreements.

 Attorneys

-In contrast, one party hires an attorney to represent his/her own interests.
+In contrast, one party hires an attorney to represent their own interests.
 This means that your attorney looks out only for you and not your spouse (and vice versa).
-It also means you will litigate your divorce in court.
-And, if you and your spouse are unable to reach all agreements, you will need to go to trial.
+It also means you’ll litigate your divorce in court.
+And, if you and your spouse are unable to reach all agreements, you’ll need to go to trial.
 This will increase the cost of your divorce because you and your spouse must each pay your respective attorneys.
 Plus, the more you and your spouse fight and drag out the proceedings, the higher that cost soars.

 Legal Paraprofessionals